Websitebydesign/websitebydesign/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: |
+    content: >
-      Some of the projects I have worked on are
+      Some of the projects I have worked on are Website By Design, HackingVision, DriveWithUs, ScrapCarFirm, AJSHydroponics amoung other
+      projects.
     actions:
       - label: Contact Me
         url: /contact